 BeardedGuysGaming used a simple but effective design for many of their panels.
 They use the same idea to pass on information to their viewers as well as provide links to their affiliates, including coupon codes.
 The panels are neat, clean and fit with their brand’s name and color scheme.

 Transition screens help your viewers know what is going on with your channel when you aren’t sitting in front of the camera.
 Use your offline screen to advertise your social media and let people who pass by know when you plan to stream next.
-For more tips on designing offline screens, read our post, How to Make an Offline Banner for Twitch.

 A BRB screen will let people who just joined your channel know you will be right back.
 Starting screens allow your followers to join your stream before your content officially starts, allowing them to see the whole broadcast.